shyamshanmugam/Ethical-Web-Security-Tester/README.md

 ❌ Do NOT test company or government sites
 ❌ Do NOT use without permission

+✅ WHAT THIS FIXES (100%)

+✔️ No more socket hang up crash
+✔️ Handles ECONNRESET
+✔️ Timeout protection
+✔️ User-Agent added
+✔️ One test failing won’t stop others
+✔️ GitHub + recruiter safe
 🧠 Ethical disclaimer
 This tool is intended strictly for educational and authorized security testing.
 Run only on systems you own or have explicit permission to test.